stanmaz/BBOalert/README.md

       1[CD]--1*--,   1N,   balanced 12-14p
       Option

 When the user-id specified with an option fits the user id of your actual partner, the option is activated automatically.
 If you play with a partner who is not specified with any option, you may choose options manually (first Select All) or select the options of another partner.

+It is possible to disable all options by chhosing 'Select-None' from the dropbox.
+This feature can be used to disable also your entire bidding system if you declare it as an option.
+It is usefull, if you play basic SAYC with a casual partner.

 ### Shortcuts